oschwartz10612/poppler-windows/README.md

 # Poppler Packaged for Windows

-The latest Poppler prebuilt-binaries packaged with dependencies.
-Built with the help of conda-forge.
+The latest Poppler prebuilt-binaries packaged with dependencies for Windows.
+Built with the help of conda-forge and [poppler-feedstock](https://github.com/conda-forge/poppler-feedstock).

 ## Download